 Getting to Sassello

 Sassello is located quite close to the cities of Savona and Genoa.
-Visitors can easily reach Genoa by air or by trains since the city is well connected with most parts of Italy and to the other locations in Europe.
+Visitors can easily reach Genoa by air or by trains since the city is well connected with most parts of Italy and to other locations in Europe.
 From Genoa or from Savona visitors can take the state bus that departs every few hours from the main bus stations for Sassello.
 Tickets are quite inexpensive and buses are comfortable.
 Another option is to drive down to Sassello from any of these cities.

 Moving Around the Town